jglanz/AMD_OC_Ryzen/README.md

 ### B) Usage

-- To build OpenCore using Pavo's OCBuilder.
-It is recommended to use the Release version.
+- To build OpenCore using Pavo's OCBuilder, it is recommended to use the Release version with or without kexts update.
-- Move included folders for ACPI, Drivers, Kexts and the plist files into EFI/OC folder created by OCBuilder
+- Move the repository included folders for ACPI, Kexts and the plist files into EFI/OC folder created by OCBuilder.
+- Verify that the proper driver efi files are in place, based on what is indicated within the config.plist file.
 - NOTE: the config.plist file does not contain SNs but place-holders that say "FILL-IN".
 You must supply these values on your own (here, a copy of Clover can be useful for deriving un-used SNs and UUIDs.
+Once this SMBIOS data is entered, it does not need to be entered again.
 - Again, editing of config.plist files should only be done with PlistEdit Pro, Xcode or ProperTree (see Credits section for link).
 - There is a file named config-Only-For-Storage.plist.
 This file stores data that can be copy and pasted to the main config.plist file.
 For example, inside is an entry "PlatformInfo-MacPro7,1".
 With both files open, you can high-